 There is no surprise then if they are able to keep their standards and continue growing.

-They know that business growth doesn’t happen by accident.
-They know that it comes from an efficient strategy based on deep market and target audience’s knowledge.
+They understand and know that business growth comes from having an efficient strategy based on deep market and target audience’s knowledge.

 Psychology science is something that, under this perspective, big businesses don’t leave on the table.